Get help with everything related to the app, tools and troubleshooting.

 You can share your projects with Live Preview and Web Preview.Read more ›

 When an individual’s changes get merged, an automated CI process can be kicked off using the Framer CLI.Read more ›

-For more advanced usage, such as adding to Git, we also support folder-backed projects.Read more ›
+Advanced usage such as adding to Git and folder-backed projects.Read more ›

 Integrating projects with Git